magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35514-->

-*  Problems with the JavaScript components of the Create Packages window have been resolved.
-Previously, Magento did not display the **Create Shipping Label** checkbox on this window, and you could not create a shipping label for an existing order.
+*  Problems with the JavaScript components of the Create Packages page have been resolved.
+Previously, Magento did not display the **Create Shipping Label** checkbox on this page, and you could not create a shipping label for an existing order.

 ### Sitemap

 <!--- ENGCOM-7924-->

+*  The sitemap in `robots.txt` is now store-specific.

 <!--- MC-34617-->